PolMine/PolMine.github.io/corpora.md

 }
 ```

 Note that directories starting with a dot (".") are not visible by default.
 So you do not necessarily see the `.aws` directory in the file browser of your default text editor.
-We recommend to open the credentials file in RStudio by calling `rstudioapi::navigateToFile()`.
+We recommend to open the credentials file in R Studio by calling `rstudioapi::navigateToFile()`.

 ```r
 rstudioapi::navigateToFile(credentials_file)